Alvin Francis Poussaint: Biography

 He stayed in Mississippi for two years before going to Tufts University Medical program, where he was the faculty director of psychiatry.
 In 1969, he left Tufts and began his longtime journey at Harvard Medical School, where he was the associate dean of student affairs.
 At Harvard, he felt a great passion for the affirmative action program, through which he helped 16 African-American students succeed at the university.
 During his tenure at Harvard, Poussaint never let his passion for the Civil Rights Movement fade.
 He became close friends with Jesse Jackson and was the co-chairman for Jesse Jackson's presidential campaign.

 In the 1980s, Poussaint became very well known for his work as a media consultant on scripts and storylines for many black sitcoms, such as The Cosby Show and A Different World.
 He became close friends with Bill Cosby to ensure that the show promoted a positive healthy and realistic image of black families.

 The entertainment industrial complex was not the only sector that called for Poussaint and his skills.
 The FBI, the White House, and the Department of Health all summoned him for counsel.
 He continued his interest in media and founded the Media Center of the Judge Baker's Children's Center in 1994.
 In addition, Poussaint was the co-executive producer of Willoughby's Wonders.
 The children's show won a New England Emmy Award in 1997 and was praised for portraying an urban soccer team that showed skills that children should exhibit, such as teamwork and inclusion.

 Poussaint continued to work at Harvard Medical School and conducting research.
 On multiple occasions, he was awarded for his contributions to psychology and a multitude of disciplines.
 In 2000 he cofounded the Campaign for a Commercial-Free Childhood with Susan Linn.

 Poussaint died at his Chestnut Hill, Massachusetts home on February 24, 2025, at the age of 90.

 Personal life

 In 1973, Poussaint married his first wife, Anne Ashmore.
 They had one son together.
 Their marriage lasted until 1988.
-During this highlight of his career, Poussaint married Tina Young, and the two had a daughter in 1999.
+In 1992, Poussaint married Tina Young, the two had a daughter in 1999.